Skip to main content

 Wedding of Percy Empey and Ivy Bant.

-Light and shadow of the steps form shape.
-A three-dimensional space is created which is also accentuated by the bridal party walking down the steps.
+The light and shadow of the steps form a shape.
+A three-dimensional space is created, which is also accentuated by the bridal party walking down the steps.

 The components of the image give a consistent sense of the realistic size of the wedding party within the frame.
-The emphasise is on the grandness of the church towering over them.
+The emphasis is on the grandness of the church towering over them.

-There is a range of tones from black to white which is noticeable by the contrast of the white dresses and the suits in black.
+There is a range of tones from black to white, which is noticeable by the contrast between the white dresses and the black suits.

 *

 A moment in time was captured.
-That moment they left the church.
+At that moment, they left the church.

 All eyes looked downwards as they navigated the steps.